george8188625/Create-Electro-Energetics/checklist.md

 **CHECKLIST**

 **features:**
-- [ ] train sounds out of multiple carriages
+- [x] train sounds out of multiple carriages
 - [ ] train lights
+- [ ] ^ maybe so that they even work with dynamic lights, and emit a beam of light
 - [ ] train sound selection
 - [ ] electric train signals
 - [ ] accumulators on trains